A popular video claims that the Sandy Hook Elementary Shooting was an elaborate hoax in order to promote tighter gun control in the U.S.

 The Weapons Used

-What these conspiracy theorists have done is to take initial reports from a chaotic scene and set them in stone as fact.
+A common technique for conspiracy theorists is to take initial reports from a chaotic scene and set them in stone as fact.
 Then when more complete facts came out later, these are compared with the initial reports and any discrepancy is deemed proof of a conspiracy.
-So because initial reports of the guns used were different than later reports, somehow this means there is something fishy going on and proof of a hoax.
+Because initial reports of the guns used were different than later reports, this means there is something awry and indication of a conspiracy or hoax.

 The video again holds initial reports as gospel in comparing later verified information.
 The fact that Lanza’s mother was reported to be a teacher, and then this information was later retracted, only means initial reports among the chaos were wrong.
 This is common in many developing news stories.